Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/WiFi/Connect to WiFi.rst

 Introduction
 ~~~~~~~~~~~~

-There three common encryption type in WiFi connection.
-The first one is
+There are 4 encryption types of WiFi connection in this guide.

-"OPEN", which means there is no password needed to connect to this
+- "OPEN", which means there is no password needed to connect to this network.

-network.
-The second type of encryption is WPA, which requires the
-correct password to access.
-The third type is WEP, which requires a
+- "WPA", which requires the correct password to access.

-hexadecimal password and a keyindex.
+- "WEP", which requires a hexadecimal password and a keyindex.

+- "WPA2-EAP", which IA a Wi-Fi WPA2-EAP connection (also known as WPA2-Enterprise) is a secure wireless network authentication method typically used in organizations, universities, and enterprises.
+Instead of a shared password, it uses the Extensible Authentication Protocol (EAP) to authenticate users individually through a RADIUS server.
+Each user logs in with a unique username and password (or digital certificate), ensuring stronger security and better access control compared to personal WPA2 networks.
+TLS, PEAP, and TTLS are different EAP (Extensible Authentication Protocol) methods used in WPA2-Enterprise Wi-Fi connections to securely authenticate users.

+    - EAP-TLS (Transport Layer Security): Uses digital certificates on both the server and client sides for mutual authentication.
+It’s highly secure but requires certificate management.

+    - PEAP (Protected EAP): Creates a TLS-encrypted tunnel between the client and the authentication server, then sends user credentials (like username/password) inside the tunnel.
+Commonly used with MSCHAPv2 for password-based logins.

+    - EAP-TTLS (Tunneled TLS): Similar to PEAP but more flexible.
+It also establishes a TLS tunnel, but allows various inner authentication methods (e.g., PAP, CHAP, MSCHAPv2) without requiring a client certificate.

-In the following, we will give a brief introduction on how to establish
-WiFi connection with these three types of encryptions on Ameba.
+In the following, we will give a brief introduction on how to establish WiFi connection with all above types of encryptions on Ameba.

 First, make sure the correct Ameba development board is selected in
 "Tools" -> "Board".